Budget cinema lenses are a thing around here at the moment.

 7 Artisans Vision 12 T2.9 (MFT mount $399au)

-A deviation from my semi-consistent habit of matching sets, the Vision was a better choice for me than the 10mm Hope (too wide) and bought before they were available anyway.
+A deviation from my semi-consistent habit of matching sets, the Vision was a better choice for me than the 10mm Hope (too wide) and bought before they were available.
 It is optically similar to the Hopes, very well controlled and nice to use.
 The Mount is the loosest I have, but the focus ring is very light and being a wide angle, it works well enough.
 A-

-7 Artisans Spectrum 35 T2 (L-mount $450)
+7 Artisans Spectrum 35 T2 (L-mount $450-see below)

 In isolation I like this lens well enough, but as part of a larger kit it falls short.
 The colour is very warm-green, completely at odds with the more neutral 50mm and pretty much every other lens I have.
 A handy one lens option acting as a 50mm in APS-c, it can work alone (although for that role I usually use the Panasonic 35).
 The mount is a little loose and the focus ring quite tight, meaning it is less than ideal for run-n-gun shooting, better rigged with a focus assist.
 C+

-7 Artisans Spectrum 50 T2 (L-mount $399)
+7 Artisans Spectrum 50 T2 (L-mount $399 bought with the 35 above for $450 on sale)

-IRIX 150 cine macro T3 (L-mount $2000)
+IRIX 150 cine macro T3 (L-mount $2000, paid $1200 on sale)

 Sirui 24 Night Walker T1.1 (MFT mount $500au)